JanneMattila/playground-aks-storage/static/azurefile-csi-nfs/folders.md

       protocol: nfs
 ```

-You might get following error if `app1` folder does not exist:
+You might get following error if `app1` folder does not exist, when you deploy your application:

 `kubectl describe pod -n demo`